thinkle-iacs/think-js/strings.md

 ```

-`indexOf` does not have the optional `end` paremeter.
-It always seachers until
+`indexOf` does not have the optional `end` parameter.
+It always searches until
 the end of the string.
 In the case `ss.indexOf("s", 12, 17) === 17` it does
 not create an error to pass in the third argument, however it is ignored entirely.